-Horse farm managers bear the ultimate responsibility for managing all aspects of equine care, supervising farm employees, and overseeing maintenance of the facility.
+Horse farm managers bear the ultimate responsibility for managing all aspects of equine care, supervising farm employees, and overseeing the maintenance of the facility.

 Farm managers on small operations tend to have more direct contact with the horses.
-Managers of large commercial operations often have to spend a significant amount of time dealing with administrative and financial duties and thus have a limited amount of direct interaction with the horses.
+Managers of large commercial operations often have to spend a significant amount of time dealing with administrative and financial duties and thus have a limited amount of direct interaction with horses.

 Horse farm managers interact regularly with equine professionals such as riding instructors, racehorse trainers, feed and forage suppliers, farriers, equine veterinarians, and other service providers.
 They make decisions regarding which suppliers they will do business with and what veterinary hospitals they will choose to consult.
 They advise the farm owner on what horses to sell or purchase, evaluate the development of foals, monitor the progress of horses in training, and oversee the management of the operation’s finances.